shaharbest/pandoc_pres/README.md

-# pandoc_pres
+# Slideshows Generator

-pandoc project to create slideshows
+generate slideshows in pdf and webpages from markdown files